Making your own compost is a practice that helps the environment through recycling waste.

 - If the pile dries up too much, water to give the compost the moisture it needs.

-Air circulation is provided by the spaces between boards, and it helps your green matter to break down very well.
+Air circulation is provided for by spaces between boards, and it helps your green matter to break down very well.

 It makes sense to set up a hinged opening at the bottom of one pallet, to collect the compost from the pile.